Daniel-Krzyczkowski/MicrosoftAzure/AzureApiManagament/README.md

   <img src="/AzureApiManagament/Assets/ApiM16.PNG"/>
 </p>

 That's it.
 Now Petstore API is available under Trial subscription.
+There is one more step - we have to enable access for Developers:

+1. Aaa

 ## Subscribe to the "Trial" product in the developer portal